Our Team

 David Foster

-David Foster is General Counsel at Sports Solidarity.
+David Foster is Vice President of Legal at Sports Solidarity.
 He is an attorney and former collegiate track and field athlete with extensive sports union experience, having served as Executive Director of the Next Gen Basketball Players Union and deputy general counsel at the National Basketball Players Association.
 In addition to helping unionize basketball’s minor league (G League), David has negotiated multiple collective bargaining agreements on behalf of NBA players and G League players, and assisted WNBA players on several legal matters.
 Before joining the NBPA, David was an assistant U.S. attorney in Newark, NJ, and an assistant district attorney in Queens County, NY.
 David received his J.D. from Fordham University and his A.B. from Princeton University.

 Josh Thole

-Josh Thole is the Chief of Staff at Sports Solidarity.
+Josh Thole is Vice President of Organizing at Sports Solidarity.
 He played professional baseball for over fourteen years, eight of which he played at the Major League level for the New York Mets and Toronto Blue Jays.
 During his time in the Major Leagues, he served as an elected union Player Representative in the Major League Baseball Players Association, where he successfully helped lead his fellow players through two collective bargaining agreements.
 After retiring from baseball, he began a career in labor organizing.
 Josh worked as an Outreach Coordinator at Advocates for Minor Leaguers, and helped successfully lead the effort to unionize minor league baseball players.

 Brandon Withers